 In addition, not only was the trend toward secrecy less than universal, it came as society was profoundly altering its perception and treatment of adoptees and unmarried birth parents.
 During the 1970s, search and reunion support groups sprang up all over the country.
-Then, in 1978, the Department of Housing, Education, and Welfare (HEW) assembled a panel of experts (including a birth parent and an adoptee) to draft model uniform adoption legislation.
+Then, in 1978, the Department of Health, Education, and Welfare (HEW) assembled a panel of experts (including a birth parent and an adoptee) to draft model uniform adoption legislation.

 Proposed in 1980, the act recommended that adult adoptees have access to their original birth certificates, as well as court and agency records about their adoption.
 Unfortunately, the proposed legislation energized groups that wanted adoption to remain secret.
 The act HEW finally endorsed did not address adoption records, and a system of unequal treatment under the law—whereby adoptees were denied the right to access birth information that everyone else enjoyed—continued to become more entrenched.